Fish Farming in Nigeria is one of the country’s lucrative agro-businesses where income is made on a consistent basis.

 The planning of a farmer or a prospective fish farming investors is not completed if a proper arrangement is not set aside for the construction of a fish pond.
 The Fishponds is referred to as an artificial fish ponds, it is a great alternative to natural water reservoirs, in which fish can be breed is in a controllable environment.

 There are two main types of artificial fish ponds: concrete and earth.
-Nevertheless, fish can also be bred in plastic, fiberglass or wooden reservoirs.
+Nevertheless, fish can also be bred in plastic, fibreglass or wooden reservoirs.

 Construction of an earthen Pond